mitchellwstewart/rxjs-timer/readme.md

-Throw the timer.html in your broswer and have fun!
+Clone the repo, throw the `timer.html` in your broswer and have fun!